cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

 ```

 This ensures that offending validators are punished the same amount whether they
-act as a single validator with X staking or as N validators with collectively X
+act as a single validator with X stake or as N validators with collectively X
-staking.
+stake.
 The amount slashed for all double signature infractions committed within a
 single slashing period is capped as described in [overview.md](overview.md) under Tombstone Caps.

 ## Uptime tracking